loopbackio/loopback.io/pages/en/contrib/README-guidelines.md

 ### Hiding content from the docs

-To display content _only_ in GitHub, use HTML and enclose the content in a `<div class="gh-only">` tag.
+To display content _only_ in GitHub, use HTML and enclose the content in a `<p class="gh-only">...</p>` tag.
 The doc site has CSS to hide this content.
-This is handy, for example, to hide the "see also" link to the docs, that wouldn't make sense in the docs.
+This is handy, for example, to hide the "see also" link to the docs, or other content that wouldn't make sense in the docs.

 For example: